ont-app/vocabulary/README.md

 <a name="h4-prefix-to-ns"></a>
 #### `prefix-to-ns`
-We can get a map all the prefixes of namespaces declared within the current lexical environment:
+We can get a map of all the prefixes of namespaces declared within the current lexical environment:

 ```
-> (v/prefix-to-ns)
+> (voc/prefix-to-ns)
 {"dc" #namespace[ont-app.vocabulary.dc],
  "owl" #namespace[ont-app.vocabulary..owl],
  "ontolex" #namespace[ont-app.vocabulary.ontolex],